 TCC proposes to build upon the success of Phase I of the WEI and the \$6 million procured for the initial creation of the Institute.
-One-hundred new businesses have been created and 150 new employees hired since 2016.
 The Unmanned Vehicle Systems Marine Technologies Certification Training Center: Marine Technologies Certification Training Program affords new opportunities for education and workforce training programs that will exponentially add to the impacts it confers on this region.

 Specifically, automation continues to be an area affecting traditional employment across all United States sectors.
 Transportation is no stranger to this, however new roles are opening in fleet building, servicing, and remote piloting where manpower once provided the primary transportation (driver) function.
-A 2018 Commercial Drone Industry Trends report by Drone Deploy finds that "the fastest growing commercial adopters of aerial data come from the construction, agriculture, and mining industries" - all important sectors of the Northwest Florida economy.
+A 2018 Commercial Drone Industry Trends report by Drone Deploy finds that "the fastest growing commercial adopters of aerial data come from the construction, agriculture, and mining industries" - all important sectors of the Northwest Florida economy1.
 Furthermore, the real estate industry has witnessed a 118% rise in the use of drone technology.
 Drones can be utilized for job site risk mitigation, the bid process, quality control & assurance, site planning, and progress tracking.
 All this points to the crucial need to equip job-seekers with skills that will complement this highly flexible industry.